jonobrien/School_Backups/ToolShare/README.txt

 Installation (For Internet Explorer users):

 1.)
 Ensure that Javascript is enabled in Internet Explorer.
-If you are unsure how to enable Javascript in IE, consult Microsoft support.
+If you are unsure how to enable Javascript in IE, consult Microsoft support/forums.
 2.)
 Proceed with the normal installation instructions.

 Installation:

 1.)
 In the windows file explorer, navigate to the folder you downloaded the ToolShare application to after decompressing files.
 Make sure the ToolShare application is NOT in a zipped/compressed folder.
 2.) double click on the run.py file in the ToolShare folder.
 3.)
-When you are asked to make a super user account, type "no", then press enter.
+When you are asked to make a super user account, for ease of use type "no", then press enter, otherwise fill out the information.
 4.)
 Minimize the command prompt window that pops up.
-Keep this open for the duration of using the program.
+Keep this open/minimized for the duration of using the program.
 5.)
 Open your browser of choice and type 127.0.0.1:8000 in the URL.
 The home page for ToolShare should pop up.

-Using ToolShare:
+5a.) if something doesn't pop-up open a new command prompt in the base toolShare directory and type 'python run.py and copy down the error that results
+5b.) if error is issue with packages or not having a version of python/django/bootstrap installed, please consult StackOverflow, otherwise contact devs

+Using ToolShare (not in any particular order, features available):

 Registering and Logging In: